 Transparency: we strive to openly disseminate information about each of our activities to our volunteers, donors and the general public.

 Hepatitis B Free is an Australian registered tax-concession, not-for-profit charity.
 We are run by volunteers based in Sydney, Australia.
 Our volunteers come from diverse backgrounds and professions, including doctors, nurses, allied health, lawyers, and students.

 We were founded in 2013 by a group of five Australian doctors and nurses.
-The team was led by Associate Professor Alice Lee, a gastroenterologist and hepatologist with expertise in viral hepatitis, and Sue Huntley, a clinical researcher with a background in nursing.
+The team was led by Professor Alice Lee, a gastroenterologist and hepatologist with expertise in viral hepatitis, and Sue Huntley, a clinical researcher with a background in nursing.
 Galvanised by their experience in remote Papua New Guinea, where they travelled on foot to vaccinate and provide basic health clinics for tribal villages, they decided to continue taking action towards addressing the huge unaddressed need of hepatitis B in resource-poor areas.

 All photographs of Hepatitis B Free are taken with permission and respect.
 They are not used for commercial purposes.
 For more information see: Ethical Photograph Protocol